finnjaksland/cairn-tlh/localizations/klingon.md

 **qerIn** qonlu'meH wontoymey'e' lulo'lu':

-### che'wI' may
+### 'oDwI' may
-pabmey, ghu'mey, ghotpu', lutmey je DelDI' 'oDwI' may DanIs che'wI'.
+pabmey, ghu'mey, ghotpu', lutmey je DelDI' 'oDwI' may DanIs 'oDwI'.

 ### Classless
 A character's role or skills are not limited by a single class.
 Instead, the equipment they carry and their experiences define their specialty.